-High Option Benefits You pay Page • Retail pharmacy Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply /\$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the initial fill and first refill.
+High Option Benefits You pay Page Prescription drugs: Retail pharmacy Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply /\$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the initial fill and first refill.
 For subsequent refills you pay the greater of 50% or the amount described above and any difference between our allowance and the cost of the drug.
 Copayments and coinsurance go toward a \$5,000 annual PPO out-of-pocket except for the difference in cost between the brand name and the generic.
-85 • Mail order Member pays lesser of \$20 or the cost of the drug for generic drugs/25% preferred drugs for up to a maximum of \$350 for up to a 90-day supply/40% non-preferred drugs for up to a maximum of \$500 for up to a 90-day supply/ \$20 plus the difference in cost between the brand name and the generic for up to a 90-day supply.
+85 Prescription drugs: Mail order Member pays lesser of \$20 or the cost of the drug for generic drugs/25% preferred drugs for up to a maximum of \$350 for up to a 90-day supply/40% non-preferred drugs for up to a maximum of \$500 for up to a 90-day supply/\$20 plus the difference in cost between the brand name and the generic for up to a 90-day supply.
 Copayments and coinsurance go toward a \$5,000 annual PPO out-of-pocket except for the difference in cost between the brand name and the generic.
-85 Dental care: Charges in excess of the scheduled amounts for diagnostic and preventive service, restorations, and extractions 95 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing impaired, High risk pregnancies, Lab Card Program, 24-hour Health Advice Line, Health Assessment and Personal Health Record 97 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$5,000 Self Only (\$10,000 Self Plus One or Self and Family) per year for PPO providers Nothing after \$7,000 Self Only (\$14,000 Self Plus One or Self and Family) per year for non-PPO providers Some costs do not count toward this protection 28
+85 Dental care: Charges in excess of the scheduled amounts for diagnostic and preventive service, restorations, and extractions 93 Wellness and other special features: Flexible benefits options, Services for deaf and hearing impaired, Medicare Premium Reimbursement for High Option members enrolled in both Medicare Parts A and B, High risk pregnancies, Lab Card Program, 24-hour Health Advice Line, Telehealth, Obesity screening and management, Health Rewards/Health Assessment, Personal Health Record, Value Added Programs and Services, and Chronic Condition Management.
+95 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$5,000 Self Only (\$10,000 Self Plus One or Self and Family) per year for PPO providers Nothing after \$7,000 Self Only (\$14,000 Self Plus One or Self and Family) per year for non-PPO providers Some costs do not count toward this protection 28

-Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2021
+Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2022